Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Methodology

-In case of $\textit{Determinator}(T_{m}) \equiv T_{n}^{'}$, on one hand, the training set lacks a sufficient number of loop structures; on the other hand, excessively deferred looping hinders the generation of shorter-length samples.
-Thus, we design to select intermediate chunk with words like \textit{“Wait”, “However”, “Alternatively”} and iterate it multiple times as a simulation of looping, followed by hypnosis injection and truncation: $\theta_{L}^{'}(q_j^1)=(H, T_0, T_1, ...,T_{m},T_{m},T_{m},\overline{H})$. (more details of \textit{Determinator} in Sec.~\ref{sec:determinator})
+wherein the \textbf{Redundancy Hypnosis} $\smash{\bar{H}_1}$ is defined as follows: ``\textit{$\langle$hypnosis$\rangle$ Everything seems ok, let's move on.$\langle$/hypnosis$\rangle$}''.
+We use GPT-4~\cite{openai2024gpt4technicalreport} to implement the determinator.
+In case of $\smash{\textit{Determinator}(T_{m}) \equiv T_{n}^{'}}$, the training set lacks a sufficient number of loop structures; meanwhile, excessively deferred looping hinders the generation of shorter-length samples.
+Thus, we select intermediate chunk with words like ``\texttt{Wait}'', ``\texttt{However}'', ``\texttt{Alternatively}'' and iterate it as a simulation of looping, followed by hypnosis injection and truncation:

-The choice of the $m$ can be random, and we also introduce a probe-like approach~\cite{zhang2025reasoning}.
-We use DeepSeek-R1 to identify chunks before which the prior content can already induce the correct answer, referred to as completeness requirements.
-The last-layer hidden states of the selected chunk tail is extracted to train a simple two-layer MLP as Determinator.
+wherein the \textbf{looping hypnosis} $\smash{\bar{H}_2}$ is defined as follows: ``\textit{$\langle$hypnosis$\rangle$ Oh, I'm stuck in a loop.
+Time to break out. $\langle$/hypnosis$\rangle$}''.
+To determine the optimal timing for truncation, we leverage DeepSeek-R1 to justify the earliest point—a condition we term the completeness requirement—where the preceding content becomes sufficient to derive the correct answer.
+The choice of iterate number $m$ can be random, and we also try a probe-like approach~\cite{zhang2025reasoning}.
+The last-layer hidden states of the selected chunk tail are extracted to train a simple two-layer MLP as Determinator.
 Experiments indicate it yields similar results to the random approach, so we prefer the latter.
 Notably, we adopt truncation instead of mere substitution, as truncation allows for the construction of shorter samples.
 Meanwhile, generation continuity is ensured by remaining untruncated samples in the dataset, since we only apply Stage 2 to part of the samples in $\mathcal{D}_{1}$.
-Stage 2 execution is outlined in Fig.~\ref{fig:framework}.
-During this stage, $\smash{\mathcal{D}}$ in Stage 1 is further refined to $\mathcal{D}^{'}$, ready for second-phase fine-tuning.